0xAX/linux-insides/Booting/linux-bootstrap-3.md

 #define RESET_HEAP() ((void *)( HEAP = _end ))
 ```

-If you have read the [part](./linux-bootstrap-2.md#kernel-booting-process-part-2), you should remember that we have seen initialization of the heap memory area.The kernel setup code provides a couple of utility macros and functions for managing the early heap.
+If you have read the [part](./linux-bootstrap-2.md#kernel-booting-process-part-2), you should remember that we have seen initialization of the heap memory area.
+This memory area is starting right after the end of the [BSS](https://en.wikipedia.org/wiki/.bss) and lasts till stack.

+The kernel setup code provides a couple of utility macros and functions for managing the early heap.
 Let's take a look at some of them, especially at ones which we will meet in this chapter.

-The `RESET_HEAP` macro resets the heap by setting the `HEAP` variable to the `_end` which represents the end of the early setup kernel's `text` (or code) section.
+The `RESET_HEAP` macro resets the heap by setting the `HEAP` variable to the `_end` which represents the end of the early setup kernel's image including the early code, data and bss memory areas.
 By doing this we just set the heap pointer to the very beginning of the heap.

 The next useful macro is: